vsverchkov/supaflag/README.md

 - `void` when flag deleted (if you have do not have permisson operation will ingoring);

 #### Search path specification
 By default, `search_path = public` specified for each finction.
-If you want to use a diffferent schema for the feature flags, then specify this schema in search_path param for each finction.
+If you want to use a diffferent schema for the feature flags, then specify this schema in search_path param for each function.

 ### Rollback